 “Here to see Alley again?” the old woman perched behind the reception desk asks me.
 I nod, and watch as she types something on her keyboard.
 “Someone will be here to take you to her room in a moment,” she tells me.”
 My heart erupts in my chest at the memory of our past meetings.
 ‘Do I really want to see her like this?’
 I can’t help but wonder.
 The truthful answer is no, I don’t, even if I can’t keep myself away.

 “Jason?”
 I look up to see one of the clinic nurses gesturing towards me.
 “Jason, she’s ready to see you now.”

-I follow the nurse down the halls of the institution and try to remember why I continue to hold onto her, when I know she’s already done.
-Something in the back of mind reminds that I will never really be able to leave her.
-I will cling on to her until her heart catches up with her mind, and she falls asleep for the last time.
-As I walk out of the front doors, I let the tears fall down my cheeks as I mourn my best friend, my still-breathing corpse.
+I follow the nurse back to the waiting room, trying to remember why I still hold on her when I know she’s already gone.
+She’s already dead to the world.
+Something in me reminds me that I never will be able to leave her.
+I will cling unto her until her body catches up, and she falls asleep for the last time.
+As I walk out of that place, I let the tears fall down my cheeks as I mourn my best friend, my breathing corpse.